nikolay508/softuni-JS-fundamentals/README.md

 This repository contains all the lab exercises and my mid-exam solutions from the JavaScript Fundamentals course at SoftUni.
 Each solution demonstrates key concepts and problem-solving techniques in JavaScript, practiced and tested through the SoftUni Judge system.

 ## ✨ Contents
-Lab Exercises: Step-by-step coding tasks that focus on mastering core JavaScript principles.
+Lab Exercises: Step-by-step coding tasks that focus on mastering core JavaScript principles.<br>
 Mid-Exam Solutions: My completed solutions for the mid-course exam, showcasing my understanding of the topics covered.

 ## 📚 Topics Covered
-JavaScript basics: Variables, data types, and operations Control structures: Loops and conditional statements Functions and problem-solving techniques
+JavaScript basics: Variables, data types, and operations<br>
+Control structures: Loops and conditional statements<br>
+Functions and problem-solving techniques<br>
 Arrays and objects

 ## 🚀 Technologies Used